mohammed-io/react-native-onboard/README.md

 layer logic from your API rather than as plain strings in your app.

 We built [Frigade](https://frigade.com/) to work seamlessly with `react-native-onboard` and make it easier for developers to build and scale onboarding.
-With Frigade, you can update onboarding flow without releasing to the app store, integrate with 3rd party analytics to power user targeting, and get an API and webhooks to make user data input easy.
+With Frigade, you can update onboarding flow without releasing to the app store, integrate 3rd party analytics (Segment, Mixpanel, etc.) to power user targeting, and integrate our API/webhooks to make user data input easy.

 ## Get in touch
 Questions?
 Suggestions?
 Feel free to [open an issue](https://github.com/FrigadeHQ/react-native-onboard/issues), [submit a PR](https://github.com/FrigadeHQ/react-native-onboard/pulls), or [contact us](https://frigade.com).